secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 **Performance Factors**

-The output from these quarterly meetings will be one of the below performance factors

 - Developing in role i.e. you are new to company / new to role  or there is performance development required
 - Performing in role i.e. you are meeting all requirements
 - Exceeding in role i.e. you are knocking it out of the park

-**Compensation reviews**
+**Compensation Reviews**

-When conducting compensation reviews for the E-Group, GitLab will review two items: 1) alignment to market rates 2) performance factors
+When conducting compensation reviews for the E-Group, GitLab will review two items:
+1. Alignment to market rates
+1. Performance factors